 Ward Settlement Type of service Reasons for lack of service 01 Mashonamini, Goromani Water reticulation Awaiting for bulk water supply and completion of water treatment plant (Hoxani).
 02 Tekamahala, Thushanang Water reticulation Awaiting for the completion of bulk water supply from Injaka damn.
-07 Masakeng, Thusanang Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 12 New forest A&B, Orinocco A,B,C Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 14 Casteel Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 18 Greenvalley, Opengate Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 19 Sigagula, Masingitane Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 20 Jameyane, Phendulani Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 22 Dingledale A&B Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply Ward Settlement Type of service Reasons for lack of service 25 Lillydale, Summerset Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 28 Angincourt Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 29 Rolle Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 33 Hluvukani, Dixie Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply

-Ward Settlement Type of service Reasons for lack of service 34 Gottenbuerg, Bulk supply and water Awaiting for the completion of Welverdien reticulation Injaka bulk water supply
+07 Masakeng, Thusanang Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 12 New forest A&B, Orinocco A,B,C Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 14 Casteel Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 18 Greenvalley, Opengate Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 19 Sigagula, Masingitane Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 20 Jameyane, Phendulani Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply 22 Dingledale A&B Bulk supply and water reticulation Awaiting for the completion of Acornhoek bulk water supply Ward Settlement Type of service Reasons for lack of service 25 Lillydale, Summerset Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 28 Angincourt Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 29 Rolle Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 33 Hluvukani, Dixie Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply 34 Gottenbuerg, Welverdien Bulk supply and water reticulation Awaiting for the completion of Injaka bulk water supply